franleplant/percona-web-dev-test/README.md

 ### Directives

-I had an issue with `perconaChart` directive that prevented it from rendering in the site.
+I had an issue creating `perconaChart` directive that prevented it from rendering in the site.
 I spent almost an hour debugging it and at the end I found out that for some unknown reason this `angular` version is not rendering element directives and the rest types of directives work fine.
 So I ended up using attribute directive.